games647/Minecraft-Skin-Renderer/README.md

 ## Installation

-With composer it's just:

-    composer require games647/minecraft-skin-renderer

-For non-composer projects, you can drop the files from the /src folder into a libraries folder and use it with a require statement at the top of the PHP-File.
+Yyou can drop the files from the /src folder into a libraries folder and use it with a require statement at the top of the PHP-File.
 You can see a example in the example.php file.

 ## Usage